10 Considerations Before Buying an Endpoint Detection and Response (EDR) Security Solution – Part 1

 Infocyte has an “API first” approach to integrations.
 This provides customers with options to build upon our platform and expand what they can define on what we’re looking for.
 Infocyte has specific integrations with various security vendors, including Splunk, Elasticsearch, Forescout, AlienVault, VirusTotal, among others, and for other integrations we offer APIs.
 The idea is that someone in these other security consoles should be able to drive Infocyte without having to log into our platform.

-Our list of ten considerations for selecting the best endpoint detection and response (EDR) security solution continues in part two of this blog…
+Our list of ten considerations for selecting the best EDR security tool or solution continues in part two of this blog…